siddhartha-svg/Interview_Prep_Guide/KUBERNETES.md

 **Finally**, I enforce least-privilege access (RBAC), enable secret rotation, and audit usage.
 These practices ensure secrets remain protected, traceable, and never appear in source code or Git history.

 ---
+7.**designing Blue-Green and Canary deployments**, in your preferred **First → Next → Then → Finally** format:

+---

+## ⭐ **How Do You Design Blue-Green or Canary Deployment?
+(150 Words)**

+**First**, in a **Blue-Green deployment**, I maintain **two separate environments**:

+* **Blue = current live version**
+* **Green = new version**
+  I deploy the new application to the Green environment, test it thoroughly, and ensure all endpoints, logs, metrics, and database connections work correctly.
+Once validated, I switch traffic from Blue to Green using a load balancer or Ingress.
+Rollback is easy—just redirect traffic back to Blue.

+**Next**, this model ensures **zero downtime** and provides a safe rollback strategy.

+**Then**, in a **Canary deployment**, I release the new version to a **small percentage** of users first—1%, 5%, or 10%.
+I monitor latency, logs, error rates, CPU, and real user behavior.
+If the canary version is healthy, I gradually increase the traffic.

+**Finally**, I use tools like **Ingress NGINX, AWS ALB, Argo Rollouts, or Istio** to manage traffic splitting and automated rollbacks for both deployment strategies.

+---

+If you want, I can also provide **YAML examples for Blue-Green and Canary deployments**.